Making Lives Better Today

 The LER Scholarship is presented annually to a student of color who is enrolled in an Associate's degree, Bachelor’s degree, or Vocational Program at an accredited higher education institution.

 D.O.L.L.S. is a personal development program for young ladies ages 14-21.
-The program aims to help improve self-esteem, self-awareness, and self-actualization.
+The program aims to help enhance self-esteem, self-awareness, and self-actualization and encourage sisterhood.

 Dr. Cheryl Anthony